larkintuckerllc/futusign-wordpress/readme.md

 Usage
 ====
-Using your favorite presentation tool, e.g., PowerPoint, create a slide show with the same resolution and aspect ratio of the target display screen; for example 1920px by 1080px for an landscape HD screen.
+Using your favorite presentation tool, e.g., *PowerPoint*, create a slide show with the same resolution and aspect ratio of the target display screen; for example 1920px by 1080px for an landscape HD screen.
 Save it as a series of images.

-From the WordPress administrative screens.
+From the *WordPress* administrative screens.

 1. Add a new *Image* (or multiple) from the admin menu; uploading the image file.